Bright-2010/Xlink-QR-APP/README.md

 2. Compile the project.

 This project may not be fully complete.
 If you have any modifications or suggestions, you can modify the code in a new branch.

+## other
+This project is assisted by AI in its development.